The first ICCV 2025 Workshop

 Findings

-Date and Time to be announced soon! @ ICCV 2025 in Honolulu, HI, USA
+Oct 20 8:45am-5pm @ ICCV 2025 in Honolulu, HI, USA

-Venue: Honolulu Convention Center, Room TBD | Virtual: link
+Venue: Honolulu Convention Center, Room 310 | There will be no virtual component

 Overview

-This workshop introduces the concept of a findings-style track to the computer vision community.
-Findings tracks have been used in the NLP community since 2020 as a means to publish technically sound work, but which may not meet the main conference's threshold for novelty, impact, or excitement.
+Findings tracks have been used in the NLP community since 2020 and can help with these challenges by reducing resubmissions.
+They accomplish by publishing technically sound work, but which may not meet the main conference's threshold for novelty, impact, or excitement.
 There are many important results that the community should be made aware of, and this venue ensures an audience for these results without delays for further iterations of submissions or that might otherwise be lost if never published.
 This workshop provides a vehicle to discuss related experience and challenges with integrating a Findings track at computer vision conferences in an effort to advocate for a fully integrated Findings track as well as present Findings-quality papers to help highlight their potential impact and benefits to inform future conferences.

 Call for Papers